What is gold?

 Use charts to get an idea of how gold behaves over different time periods.
 Backtest, look for patterns, wait for breakouts and trade with the trend.
 Trend is your friend.

 Gold has its own price drivers that you’ll need to watch when trading.
 Dollar, inflation and the anticipation of financial or political crises are among the major ones to follow.

 To trade on oil prices with Virtuse Exchange, you’ll need to open an account.
 It takes a matter of minutes, can be done entirely online, and there’s no obligation to fund once you’ve finished your application.

 However, you will need to fund before you place your first trade.
-Funding a wallet account is simple – you can use send USDT, Bitcoin, ETH to your wallet or soon will be able to fund it with a debit or credit card.
+Funding a wallet account is simple – you can send US dollars, stablecoins (PAX, BUSD, GUSD, USDT) or Bitcoin and ETH.